apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_remove_all`

-Removes the first element from the array equal to the given value.
+Removes all elements from the array equal to the given value.

 ```
-array_remove(array, element)
+array_remove_all(array, element)
 ```

 #### Arguments